Piru, California: 20th century

 Juan José Fustero (b. ca. 1836), who called himself "the last full-blooded Piru Indian," died on June 30, 1921.
 In 1961, a plaque to honor him was placed in Piru Canyon near the place where he lived most of his life.

 On December 17, 1922, Jenks Harris, a would-be cowboy actor, and a gang of partners in crime, which included another actor and the president of the Pacific Autoplane Company, robbed the bank in Piru of $11,000.
-He said, when later caught in Los Angeles, that he conceived of the idea while on location at Piru with the film company Universal and stated he committed the robbery to pay his parent's mortgage.
+He said, when later caught in Los Angeles, that he conceived of the idea while on location at Piru with the film company Universal and stated he committed the robbery to pay his parents' mortgage.
 The gang was each sentenced from one year to life in prison at San Quentin.

 In the 1950s, the Round Rock Hotel became the Round Rock Rest Home for elderly tenants, which it remained until 1989.
 The architectural style and pastoral setting made it a draw for the film industry.
-It was used in as a set in films such as “The Five Heartbeats” (1991) and “The Silhouette.”
+It was used in as a set in films such as The Five Heartbeats (1991) and The Silhouette.
 (1990).
 It then became the Heritage Valley Inn.
 It is no longer functioning as an inn.

 Disasters

 Piru was struck by two major disasters in the 20th century.
-On the night of March 12, 1928, the St. Francis Dam, to the east in Los Angeles County, broke, sending a torrent of water through the Santa Clara River Valley and causing the deaths of approximately 400 people, a number of which were in Piru.
+On the night of March 12, 1928, the St. Francis Dam, to the east in Los Angeles County, broke, sending a torrent of water through the Santa Clara River Valley and causing the deaths of approximately 400 people, a number of whom were in Piru.
 The Northridge earthquake of January 17, 1994, destroyed several buildings in the historic downtown area.

 Geography

 Piru is located at 34°24′26″N 118°47′59″W (34.407297, −118.799675).

-According to the United States Census Bureau, the CDP has a total area of 3.2 sqmi, of which 99.45% of it is land and 0.55% is water.
+According to the United States Census Bureau, the CDP has a total area of 3.2 sqmi, of which 99.50% of it is land and 0.50% is water.